-One of the newer remodelled lighthouses in town, this one is up on the hill overlooking the town, it offers a great view of downtown Vallarta and the bay.
+One of the newer remodeled lighthouses (actually it's a beacon) in town, this one is up on the hill overlooking the town, it offers a great view of downtown Vallarta and the bay.

 The lighthouse itself was built and inaugurated August 15th, 1932 by The Harbor Captain Roberto Alcazar.
-It served the city and guided ships until June 1978 when it was closed down.
-In 2006 it was remodeled, restored and public street access was made easier, plus stairs and lookout terrace were added.
+It served the city and guided ships along with the beacon on Galeana street, until June 1978 when it was no longer used.

 The place is great for photography or just enjoying the panoramic view of the town.
 If you have a good zoom lense you can really get some great angles of the different landmarks around the bay and in downtown Vallarta.

 Start off from the malecón, on the corner of Galeana and Morelos, on the malecon, you'll find a smaller lighthouse there, I climbed it and there's a nice view of the surroundings...
 I'm not sure you can, but there was no sign saying I couldn't, don't try it if you are not athletic enough.

 Walk up Galeana, towards the hills, cross Juárez, then cross Hidalgo, there you'll start up the stairs, cute houses flank the "street", and nice gardens fill what would be the street itself.
 Next street is Matamoros (huff, puff...), turn right, some 80-100 ft on your left are the stairs up to the lighthouse.